sun-wendy/beltrami-diffusion-graph-classification/README.md

 python gen_pos_encodings.py --shapenet_data Cap,Rocket
 ```

+## Performance
+- Test accuracy of 73.23% on the single "Cap" category

 ## Further Work
-- Test the model on the entire ShapeNet dataset, rather than a couple categories
+- Test the model on the entire ShapeNet dataset, rather than a few categories